bazo-blockchain/bazo-client-android/README.md

 `./bazo_client &`

 If the binaries are required for running the Bazo Wallet or other applications that depend on a secure context, a secure tunnel is necessary.
-Use the supplied ngrok binary:
+Use the supplied ngrok binary, this can even be run from an android terminal such as termux:

 `./ngrok http 8001`